Yazeedz91/Premier-League-DB-Front-End-Project/README.md

 ## Road-Map

-##### This project as the ability to become something big, but it still needs some work.
+##### This project has the potential to become something bigger, but it still needs some work.
 Work needs to be put into the database such that more data can be stored.
-Also, some time should be spend on site security as currently it is minimal.
+Also, some time should be spent on site security as it is minimal at the moment.
 Creating a login and log of edits should be a top priority.